Hamilton Township Fire Department

 Follow HTFD below:

 Hamilton Township Fire Department is currently hiring!
-Click here for an application.
+Click here for more information.

 Hamilton Township Fire Department (HTFD) has been providing fire and EMS services to its residents since 1944.
 Today HTFD provides 24/7 coverage for Hamilton Township, Obetz, Lockbourne, Reese, Rickenbacker, Shadeville and the surrounding communities.
 HTFD is dispatched by The City of Columbus.
 HTFD provides Emergency Medical Services, Fire suppression, Hazardous Material Response, and Community Paramedicine services.
 HTFD is a full time department employing 26 full time members and 7 part time members.
 Hamilton Township operates two stations, 171 and 172.

 Engine 171 (E171) is a staffed with a minimum of three firefighter/paramedics able to preform fire suppression, hazardous materials response, auto extrication, and (EMS) emergency medical services at the (ALS) advanced life support level.
 Engine 173 (E173) is housed here as a backup unit.
 This unit is unstaffed and typically used whenever another department engine is receiving maintenance.

 Medic 171 (M171) is staffed with a minimum of two firefighter/paramedics able to provide (EMS) emergency medical services at the (ALS) advanced life support level.

 Medic 173 (M173) is operated out of this station when manpower permits.
 This unit is operated by two firefighter/paramedics able to administer (EMS) emergency medical services at the (ALS) advanced life support level.